This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is the friendliest pet snake breed?

 Corn snakes have hundreds of captive-bred color morphs, including unique patterns like Candy Cane Stripes and Glacier Marble found in popular pet snake breeds.
+Corn snakes are often considered a popular choice for beginners due to their docile nature and essential care requirements.
 Corn snakes are often considered the friendliest pet snake breed due to their calm temperament and ease of handling.

 They’re like the golden retrievers of the snake world, making them a favorite among beginners and seasoned enthusiasts alike.